zentrum-lexikographie/dwdsmor/README.md

 An alternative JSON output is available with the option `--json`.

-`paradigm.py` is Python script for generating paradigms of nouns, proper names, articles, pronouns, cardinals, adjectives, and verbs:
+`paradigm.py` is Python script for the generation of paradigms of lexical words in written German by means of a DWDSmor transducer:

 ```plaintext
 $ ./paradigm.py -h